Slides from Ashby's tutorial talk,

 pg.
 1 Ashby showed

-relativity are central to a working GPS; an understanding of
+principles of relativity are central to a working GPS; an

-principle of equivalence, is necessary to understand GPS; dealing with
+and the principle of equivalence, is necessary to understand GPS;

 pg.
 2 Ashby

 shows ways to present to students these basic ideas:

 with these ideas Ashby shows that a clock will have its frequency

 redshift), and, therefore, two identical clocks at different heights

 will run at different rates.
 How big will be the difference in